Restricting users to trusted IP ranges

 You can configure cloud.gov to restrict users in a particular domain (e.g.,

 agency.gov) from using cloud.gov services unless their requests originate from a trusted network location.
 You can use this feature to help your agency comply with the Trusted Internet Connections (TIC) Initiative while using cloud.gov.
+For more context, see Meeting TIC requirements.

 This feature only limits requests to cloud.gov services, such as the cloud.gov API accessed via the command line and the cloud.gov dashboard.
 This feature does not restrict requests directly to applications that you run on cloud.gov, though you can do that on your own.